CrazyTim/tic-tac-toe/README.md

 - Make it look fancier
 - Add a button to reset the board and play again
 - Write a new win algorithm that allows for any number of rows/columns, and any number of symbols that you need to get in a line to win (changing it will break the game, but its fun to see it work!)
+- Provide inputs so user can change the number of row/columns, etc.
 - Show each player's running score
 - Highlight the winning squares green
 - Display a message when the game is a draw